f1v/f1v-blog/src/content/blockchain-crud-app/index.md

   }
 ```

-7. Now lets create a function to create a User.
+2. Now lets create a function to create a User.
 This function will accept 1 argument of type string.
-We will store this argument in <a href='https://docs.soliditylang.org/en/v0.4.24/types.html#reference-types' target='_blank'>memory</a> versus storage and call the argument `_username`.
+We will store this argument in <a href='https://docs.soliditylang.org/en/v0.8.6/types.html#reference-types' target='_blank'>memory</a> versus storage and call with the argument `_username`.
 This function is public meaning anyone can call on this function and create a User in this contract.

    ```sol
    function createUser(string memory _username) public {